2018 Yellow Social Media Report Findings: Part one

 Further, the survey has found that in 59% of the times online research was conducted the user proceeded to make a purchase, more often than not online.
 The biggest attraction people say they have to follow a brand is through an incentive such as a discount or a give-away prize.

 In the next section of this article we will investigate how businesses can use social media to help consumers make their next purchasing decision.
-In the meantime, contact iFactory to see how we can help your business expand their reach online through social media and other digital platforms.
+In the meantime, contact iFactory to see how we can help your business expand their reach online through social media, website design and other digital platforms.

 Still want more?
 Check out our fast stats on business and social media from the 2018 Yellow Social Media Report on Pinterest.